said8811/said8811/README.md

 ### Hi there 👋
+- I'm Saida'zam and i am flutter developer
+- I work in company called Zetta Group
+- I have developed several applications so far and helped to develop big projects in company
+-
 <!--
 **said8811/said8811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.